ducky64/pysvglabel/README.md

 If PDF output is requested, Inkscape is used as the renderer and must be installed and on your system PATH.

 Label sheet data is embedded in the template .svg file.
-All text in the .svg file are treated as Python f-strings, and the contents of the row (where the column name is a legal Python variable name) are made available.
+All text in the .svg file is treated as Python f-strings, and the contents of the row (where the column name is a legal Python variable name) are made available.
 Specially formatted commands (see [Template Reference](#template-reference)) that call Python functions (such as generating barcodes) can also be written into the template.

 **Security notes**: running the labelmaker can execute arbitrary Python code embedded in the template SVG and supporting scripts.